raikilon/cnn-angular-velocity/README.md

 If you use the save and flag system, please change the dataset import in the top of `train_model.py`and add the additional file to the data directory.

-Already trained model can be found at the following [link](https://mega.nz/folder/FhQjVQhB#WGYx3LL-L5fwcznx5PM3tw) where  `pitfalls.tar` is a model trained with the save and flag system on the pitfalls map and `obstacles.tar` is the model trained with long ranges on the simple map.
+Already trained model (and corresponding datasets) can be found at the following [link](https://mega.nz/folder/FhQjVQhB#WGYx3LL-L5fwcznx5PM3tw) where  `pitfalls.tar` is a model trained with the save and flag system on the pitfalls map and `obstacles.tar` is the model trained with long ranges on the simple map.

 ### Test model
 To test the model put the `.tar` file in the model directory and then  launch Gazebo with the wanted world (simple or pitfalls)